-- OPTAVIA's innovative model is client centric, it has one price and approximately 90.0% of its revenue is from clients. - OPTAVIA Coaches focus on coaching and supporting clients.
-They do not hold inventory or manage cash. - OPTAVIA boasts an energized health and wellness community, where about 90.0% of Coaches come from the client base and have been in their clients' shoes.
+- OPTAVIA's innovative model is client-centric and has one sales price to both OPTAVIA Coaches and clients.
+There is no tiered pricing. - OPTAVIA Coaches focus on coaching and supporting clients.
+They do not hold inventory or manage cash. - OPTAVIA boasts an energized health and wellness community, where about 90% of Coaches come from the client base and have been in their clients' shoes.
 They promote a holistic wellness program and are not exclusively focused on product sales.
-Our competitive commissions are also deliberately structured to incentivize coaching and support client success. - The field promotes a unified training system that aligns its leaders around a common mission.
+Our competitive OPTAVIA Coach compensation plan is also deliberately structured to incentivize coaching and support client success. - The field promotes a unified training system that aligns its leaders around a common mission.